TobiasNx/metafacturewiki/Metamorph-Cookbook.md

 The following sections present solutions to common problems.

 ## Emitting value of A if A occurs, but 'x' if A is missing

+**Please note that this example is outdated:** As of Metafacture version 1.2.0 you can use the new if-statement to conditionally emit a value.
+See [this commit](https://github.com/culturegraph/metafacture-core/commit/0530d6ad72ced992b479bff94d6f56bbef77bb2d) for an example.

 Use `<choose>` to give preference to A. Add a data source for '_id' as fallback (the record id literal '_id' is guaranteed to occur in every record).

 ```xml